-When Botox is applied to problem areas around the eyebrows, the muscles relax and the skin over them becomes softer.
-The muscles around the eyebrows stretch upward, raising the eyebrows and making the patient's eyes appear more open.
-Patients are delighted to see that they look alert, full of life and rested.
+When Botox is applied to areas around the eyebrows, the muscles relax and the skin over them becomes softer.
+This causes the muscles around the eyebrows to stretch upward, raising the eyebrows and making the patient's eyes appear more open.
+Patients are often delighted to see that they look alert, full of life and rested.
 A Botox brow lift can help treat dynamic wrinkles or wrinkles that form from movement, such as those between the eyebrows.

 It can also raise the height of the eyebrows and be combined with other procedures, such as blepharoplasty or eyelid surgery.
 Botox can have a subtle effect on lifting the eyelids by raising the eyebrow.
 It is used to lift the outer tail of the eyebrow, which reveals a small amount of eyelid skin.
 By injecting Botox in small aliquots into the lower part of the forehead and the outer tail of the eyebrows, both the eyebrow and eyelids will rise.
 If you are looking for a more profound effect of eyelid lift, you may want to consider blepharoplasty, or eyelid surgery, to remove any excess skin from the eyelid.
 We can also inject small amounts of Botox above the lateral side of the eyebrows to lift drooping eyebrows and open up the eyes.